 Making a decision is one of the significant tasks for business leadership, however, the high ratio of strategic decisions have been made poorly and cause the catastrophic effect.
-What are multidimensional thought processes in making effective decisions both strategically and tactically?
+How to avoid such decision pitfalls, to make effective decisions both strategically and tactically?

 How Does a Senior Leader Deal With Blind spots in Decision Making?
 There’s knowing unknown, there’s unknowing unknown, so it's not a new topic about “Blind Spots,” everyone perhaps has some, but as a senior business leader (or any kind of leader), the blind spots will cloud your vision, trigger your negative emotion, cause your decision ineffectiveness, and screw your leadership competency.
 So what're the causes of the blind spot, and how to deal with them logically??